-STUDENTS PARENTS/PARTNERS

-Career Exploration What are your career goals?
+STUDENTS PARENTS/PARTNERS Career Exploration What are your career goals?
 How are you exploring career options?
 What skills need to improve to be able to reach your career goals?
 What outside agency supports are needed?
 How is meaningful student involvement facilitated and parental involvement encouraged?
 Who is in charge of creating work-based learning experiences?
 Who is providing training for career readiness skill development?

-STUDENTS PARENTS/PARTNERS

-Education/ Training What are your education/ training options after high school?
-How are you exploring the application process, scholarships and possible funding sources?
+STUDENTS PARENTS/PARTNERS Education/ Training What are your education/ training options after high school?
+How are you exploring the application process, scholarships, and possible funding sources?
 What types of accommodations and supports do you need?
 What documentation do you need to be eligible for support services?
 What outside agency supports are needed?
 Who is aligning high school classes and schedules with career interests?
 Who is coordinating services/ supports with disability services at postsecondary institutions?

-STUDENTS PARENTS/PARTNERS

-Independent Living Where do you want to live after high school?
+STUDENTS PARENTS/PARTNERS OTOBENTO TARENTON ARTICENO Living Where do you want to live after high school?
 What are your transportation options?
 How will you handle medical appointments and daily living activities?
 How will you pay for living needs and leisure activities?
 What outside agency supports are needed?
 How is active student involvement facilitated and parental involvement encouraged?
 Who is helping students/ parents explore benefits options?

-STUDENTS PARENTS/PARTNERS
+Where do you want to live after high school?
+What are your transportation options?
+How will you handle medical appointments and daily living activities?
+How will you pay for living What outside agency supports are needed?
+How is active student involvement facilitated and parental involvement encouraged?
+Who is helping students/ parents explore benefits